Glomerulonephritis

 See your GP if you notice blood in your urine.
 This doesn't always mean you have glomerulonephritis, but the cause should be investigated.

-If your GP suspects glomerulonephritis, they'll usually arrange:
+If the GP suspects glomerulonephritis, they'll usually arrange:

-- a urine test – to check for blood or protein in your urine
+• a urine test – to check for blood or protein in your pee

-If glomerulonephritis is confirmed, further blood tests may be needed to help determine the cause.
+If you do have glomerulonephritis, further blood tests may be needed to help find out the cause.

-If your kidney problem needs to be investigated further, it may be recommended that you have:
+If your kidney problem needs to be investigated further, other tests may be recommended, including:

 Causes of glomerulonephritis

-Glomerulonephritis is often caused by a problem with your immune system.
-Sometimes it's part of a condition such as systemic lupus erythematosus (SLE) or vasculitis.
+Glomerulonephritis often happens if there's a problem with your immune system.
+It can be caused by inflammatory conditions like systemic lupus erythematosus (SLE) or vasculitis.

 In some cases, the immune system abnormalities are triggered by an infection, such as:

-If you're diagnosed with an inherited type of glomerulonephritis, your doctor can advise you about the chances of someone else in your family being affected.
+If you're diagnosed with an inherited type of glomerulonephritis, a doctor can advise you about the chances of someone else in your family being affected.

 They may recommend screening, which can identify people who may be at increased risk of developing the condition.